SudoVim/plantdb/README.md

 # plantdb

-Database for storing and retrieving information about plants
+Database for storing and retrieving information about plants.
+This project represents the main organization point for the entire plantdb series of projects.